v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

           On the other hand, the function :py:attr:`pyCore.daeDomain.npyPoints` can be used to access the domain points at any point.

-The function :py:meth:`pyCore.daeDomain.array` is called in the same way as explained in `Using parameters`_.
+The arguments of the :py:meth:`pyCore.daeDomain.array` function are the same as explained in `Using parameters`_.

 1. To get a point at the specified index within the domain the :py:meth:`pyCore.daeDomain.__getitem__` function (``operator []``) can be used.
-For instance, if we want the variable ``myVar`` to be equal to the sixth point in the domain ``myDomain``:
+For instance, if the variable ``myVar`` has to be equal to the sixth point in the domain ``myDomain``:

    .. math::
         myVar = myDomain[5]

-   we can write the following:
+   the following can be used:

    .. code-block:: python

      # Notation:
      #  - eq is a daeEquation object
      #  - myDomain is daeDomain object
-     #  - myVar is an daeVariable object
+     #  - myVar is daeVariable object
      eq.Residual = myVar() - myDomain[5]

-More information about domains can be found in :py:class:`pyCore.daeDomain` and in on :doc:`tutorials`.
+More information about domains can be found in the API reference :py:class:`pyCore.daeDomain` and in :doc:`tutorials`.

 Variables